agarwalsakshi-x/agarwalsakshi-x/README.md

 ## 📂 Featured Projects

-Here are a few projects I’m especially proud of.
-**If you’re visiting for the first time, I recommend starting with the Supply Chain Performance & Risk Analytics project.**

 - **Loan Approval Prediction (Python, Machine Learning)**
   Built an end-to-end classification pipeline, optimized recall using decile-based cutoff analysis, and identified key drivers of loan approval risk.
   Repo: https://github.com/agarwalsakshi-x/Predicting-Loan-Approval